-From Toni Bernhard, Author of the books How to Be Sick and How to Wake Up www.tonibernhard.com
+From Toni Bernhard, Author of How to Be Sick and How to Wake Up

 2. Take a cooking class together.
-Many of the most popular cookware chain stores, such as Sur La Table and Williams-Sonoma, offer these two-three hour classes in the evenings.
+Many of the most popular cookware chain stores, such as Sur La Table and Williams-Sonoma, offer these two- or three-hour classes in the evenings.
 Sur La Table even has special Date Night classes, with names like: "Tuscany for Two," "Spicy Latin America," "Parisian Romance."
 Just Google "cooking classes."

 5. Arrange a date around a gift you need for your mother or sister or dad or brother.
-Shopping should give you the opinions and some insight into each others sense of style, feelings about money, and those should lead more answers to the things you want to know in the beginning of what might turn into a long term relationship.
+Shopping should give you opinions and some insight into each other's sense of style, feelings about money, and those should lead to more answers to the things you want to know at the beginning of what might turn into a long-term relationship.

 7. Here's my best first date idea, and it worked for me: Meet for a quiet coffee.
 Talk.
 Allow no more than one hour.
 Be prepared to be assertive if you know it won't work out, for example: "I enjoyed meeting you, but I don't think this relationship would work for me.
 Best of luck to you in your search."
 Be prepared to hear those words from the other person, too.
 Save time and money with a screening interview rather than a first date!

-8. Rock climbling—doing a physically vigorous activity will make you seem more attractive to your date (and vice versa).
+8. Rock climbing—doing a physically vigorous activity will make you seem more attractive to your date (and vice versa).

-9. Bowling—do a fun activity where you can laugh a lot will show your date that you know how to have a good time.
+9. Bowling—doing a fun activity where you can laugh a lot will show your date that you know how to have a good time.

-10. As a person with a disability which is not entirely obvious to the observer... you need to bring any "deal breakers" out of the closet right away so they can be addressed.
+10. As a person with a disability that is not entirely obvious to the observer... you need to bring any "deal-breakers" out of the closet right away so they can be addressed.
 It is better to determine if there is any incompatibility before engaging in a longer-term relationship than to find out later that something isn't going to work no matter what.

-If a person isn't willing or potentially able to be accommodating to me in order to make social, let alone potential romantic, situations easier for me to navigate, then it is better I know that right away than waste my time, and theirs, on a relationship that won't work for either of us in the long term.
+If a person isn't willing or potentially able to be accommodating to me in order to make social situations, let alone potential romantic ones, easier for me to navigate, then it is better I know that right away than waste my time, and theirs, on a relationship that won't work for either of us in the long term.

 From Vinita Mehta, Ph.D.